Pam West British Notes

 The table columns are:-

-The first two numbers of the prefix:- 67 (67622 examples & scans underlined in tables)
+The first two digits of the serial :- 67 (67622 examples & scans underlined in tables)

-Prefix Date The first two numbers of the serial
+Prefix Date The first two digits of the serial

 K 104 19 March 1932 67

-Prefix Date The first two numbers of the serial
+Prefix Date The first two digits of the serial

 175 L 19 May 1930 56